flexadecimal/personal_web/skills.markdown

 ### Teaching
 I have worked as a tutor for around 3 years, 2 years for my school, IIT, and 1 as a private tutor.

-While working either position, I was tasked with meeting with people, talking about homewo
+While working either position, I was tasked with meeting with people, talking about homework, breaking down assignments, and teaching people how to complete their assignments.

 ### Working with kids
 I work as a [private tutor on Wyzant](https://www.wyzant.com/Tutors/HenryFBP) and have had experience tutoring kids online and in-person.